Help for creating custom videos

 - Basic advice as to what tools (freeware or college-provided) staff and faculty can use to accomplish their goals.

-- Students and staff may access our media carrels, which are being upgraded to allow for editing capabilities at all 14 Media Service stations with Adobe Premiere as of Summer/ Fall 2014.
+- Students and staff may access our media carrels, which have been upgraded to allow for editing capabilities at all 14 Media Service stations with Adobe Premiere.

 Creating videos by screen capture